vanUbor/Wiremock/README.md

 making use of [WireMock.NET](https://github.com/WireMock-Net/WireMock.Net), providing the possibility to create, start, stop and configure web api proxy instances.
 You can edit and delete your mappings via a simple Webpage.
-SSMWUI stores everything in a local database, with that, your service settings and mappings persist.
+SSWMUI stores everything in a local database, with that, your service settings and mappings persist.
 You can even exchange the database to cover different scenarios, if you like.
 In its current state it is super limited in its functionality but will grow continuously.

 # How to use

 ## Start

-### Get SSMUI
+### Get SSWMUI

 First you must download the [latest](https://github.com/vanUbor/Wiremock/releases/latest) release directly form GitHub or download the image from the [Docker Hub](https://hub.docker.com/) (Docker image coming soon)